 a.
 Summer and other employment opportunities available throughout the school year (commonly referred to as WEX) are planned, structured learning experiences that occur in a workplace for a limited period and are designed to provide exposure to the working world and its requirements.
 These work experiences provide youths with opportunities for career exploration and skill development.
-The work site may include public, private profit or not-for-profit organizations.
-The duration of the

-WEX shall not exceed 10 months with a maximum of 600 hours and shall be paid at California's prevailing California minimum wage.
+The work site may include public, private profit or non-profit organizations.
+The duration of the WEX shall not exceed 10 months with a maximum of 600 hours and shall be paid at California's prevailing California minimum wage or as determined by the County's Work Experience Policy.